Fibroblast growth factor receptor 3: Muenke syndrome

 Muenke syndrome, a disorder characterized by craniosynostosis, is caused by protein changes on FGFR3.
 The specific pathogenic variant c.749C>G changes the protein p.Pro250Arg, in turn resulting in this condition.
 Characteristics of Muenke syndrome include coronal synostosis (usually bilateral), midfacial retrusion, strabismus, hearing loss, and developmental delay.
 Turribrachycephaly, cloverleaf skull, and frontal bossing are also possible.

 As a drug target

-FGFR3 inhibitors are in early clinical trials as a cancer treatment, eg. BGJ398 for urothelial carcinoma.
+An FGFR3 inhibitor Erdafitinib has been approved as a cancer treatment in several jurisdictions for FGFR3+ urothelial carcinoma.
 The FGFR3 receptor has a tyrosine kinase signaling pathway that is associated with many biological developments embryonically and in tissues.
 Studying the tyrosine kinase signaling pathway that FGFR3 displays has played a crucial role in the development of research of several cell activities such as cell proliferation and cellular resistance to anti-cancer medications.

 Interactions

 Fibroblast growth factor receptor 3 has been shown to interact with FGF8 and FGF9.